 The chief executive officer has a clearly defined role and is responsible for the implementation and execution of the board’s strategy, policies and proposals presented to and approved by the board.

 To provide continuity of executive leadership, succession planning is in place for the chief executive officer and chairman.
 Succession plans are regularly reviewed to provide for succession in both emergency situations and over the longer term.

-In spite of the fact that Mr. V Botha is also a director of the company and that an arm’s length relationship between the board and the company secretary exists, the company has taken additional measures by appointing Mrs. Mandrie Steyn CA(SA) (group financial manager of R&E) as assistant company secretary and appointing an internal audit firm to independently review compliance and corporate governance as it relates to financial controls.
+Statucor (Pty) Ltd is the appointed Company Secretary of R&E represented by Alun Rich.
+The Board has satisfied itself that they have the required expertise and capacity to carry out this function.
+The company has taken additional measures by appointing Rayner van Wyk representing Outsourced CFO Proprietary Limited (group financial manager of R&E) as assistant company secretary and appointing an internal audit firm to independently review compliance and corporate governance as it relates to financial controls

 The performance and independence of the company secretary is evaluated by the board on an annual basis and the board has satisfied itself as to the appropriateness.